alpop/Arduino-UNO-R3-based-LC-meter/README.md

    ### Frequency measurement

    Tested in the range from 10Hz to 2MHz with the digital signal compatible with 5V CMOS logic.
+   You can measure both internal frequency of the tank divided by prescaler value of 16 when external inductor is connected and external frequency.

    Based on: